-We recognize with respect the WSANEC (Saanich), Wyomilth (Esquimalt), and Lkwungen (Songhees) peoples on whose territories the University of Victoria stands and whose relationships with this land remain profound today.
+We acknowledge and respect the Lakw anan (Songhees) and Xw sepsam (Esquimalt) Peoples on whose territories the University of Victoria stands, and the Lakw anan and WSANEC Peoples whose historical relationships with this land continue to this day.

-Course Outline Econ 520-A01 Economic Development (CRN: 31306) Summer 2024
+Course Outline Econ 520-A01 Economic Development (CRN: 31286) Summer 2025

-Instructor: Alok Kumar Office: BEC 334 Class: Tuesday, Wednesday and Friday.
-10:30 -12:20, BEC 363 Office Hours: Monday, 11:00-13:00, BEC 334 Tel: 721-8543 Email: kumara@uvic.ca
+Instructor: Alok Kumar

+Office: BEC 334

+Class: Tuesday, Wednesday and Friday.
+10:30 -12:20, BEC 363

+Office Hours: Monday, 11:00-13:00, BEC 334

+Tel: 721-8543

+Email: kumara@uvic.ca

-Developing countries are characterized by high incidence of poverty and low schooling attainment.
-In many of these countries, there is serious gender inequality in access to schooling and a significant proportion of children work.
-This course will cover topics such as interrelations among poverty, child labor, gender inequality and schooling, the role of schooling in the development process, business cycle and schooling, and micro and macro-economic effects of public policies on schooling.
+Developing countries are characterized by high incidence of poverty and low schooling and health attainment.
+In many of these countries, there is serious gender inequality in access to schooling, nutritional and health status and a significant proportion of children work.
+This course will cover topics such as interrelations among poverty, child labor, gender inequality, the role of schooling and health in the development process, and micro and macroeconomic effects of public policies on schooling and health.
 Students will be introduced to current theoretical models both micro and macro and empirical methods used to analyze these topics.
-They will learn to develop, numerically solve and simulate dynamic stochastic general equilibrium (DSGE) models.
 This course is aimed at graduate students who would like to write their M.A. essay/thesis or doctoral thesis in development economics.
 It will focus on developing skills and competencies required to pose and address original research questions in development economics.